Sottti/Watch/README.md

 Execute the next gradle tasks from the terminal.

-For executing all unit --> `gradlew testLiveDebugUnitTest` For executing all android tests --> `gradlew connectedLiveDebugAndroidTest --no-parallel`
+For executing all unit --> `gradlew testLiveDebugUnitTest`

+For executing all android tests --> `gradlew connectedLiveDebugAndroidTest --no-parallel`

 ## License

-The contents of this repository are covered under the [https://en.wikipedia.org/wiki/MIT_License](LICENSE).
+The contents of this repository are covered under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).